Oregon wildfires race through small towns, scorching hundreds of buildings

 Among them are the Bobcat Fire, which sparked up Sunday east of Los Angeles in the Angeles National Forest and has burned more than 10,000 acres, and the Valley Fire in eastern San Diego County, which has destroyed a dozen buildings and charred close to 20,000 acres.
 Neither fire is close to even a quarter contained.

-In southern Oregon, the Glendower Fire started early Tuesday in Ashland, Ore., a college town about 15 miles southeast of Medford that each year holds an acclaimed Shakespeare Festival.
+In southern Oregon, the Glendower Fire started early Tuesday in Ashland, a college town about 15 miles southeast of Medford that each year holds an acclaimed Shakespeare festival.
 By dawn on Wednesday, the fire, also known as the Alameda Fire, had reached the outskirts of Medford, according to residents of the city who asked for prayers on social media accounts.

-“This could be the greatest loss of human life and property due to wildfire in our state’s history,” Gov. Kate Brown (D) said during a Wednesday news conference.
+“This could be the greatest loss of human life and property due to wildfire in our state’s history,” Gov. Kate Brown (D) said during a news conference Wednesday.

-Brown, who had previously declared an emergency in several counties, including the one that includes Medford, said hundreds of homes and more than 300,000 acres have been burned so far.

 “These next several days are going to be extremely difficult,” Brown said.